- Apply – there’s no fee!

 - Applicants with less than a 3.0 GPA will be required to submit a GMAT report with a score of at least 420 prior to full admission

-- Applicants holding professional degrees, such as an M.D., D.O., or J.D., are waived from GMAT requirements
+- Business degree applicants holding professional degrees, such as an M.D., D.O., or J.D., are waived from GMAT requirements

 - All applications will be considered by the admissions committee